microsoft/vsts-nexus/README.md

 1. npm update
 1. gulp

-The vsix package will be produced in `_package`, and it can be uploaded to Visual Studio Team Services Marketplace for sharing.
+The vsix package will be produced in `_package`, and it can be uploaded to the Azure DevOps Marketplace for sharing.

 ## FAQ
 ### What if I need to work with Sonatype Nexus 3.x?